 06. Website design agreement

-If you’ve chosen to proceed with one of our solutions, we’ll begin working on a detailed proposal that will guide our design and development decisions as we build your website.
-When the Design Agreement is finished, we’ll send it to you for approval and electronic signature.
+If you’ve chosen to proceed with one of our solutions, we’ll begin working on a comprehensive proposal that will guide our design and development decisions as we build your website.
+When this Design Agreement is finished, we’ll send it to you for approval and electronic signature.

 07. Service provider review and setup

-Shortly after the website design process begins, we’ll gather all of your current login credentials and help you set up any required new hosting accounts.
+Shortly after the website design process begins, we’ll gather all of your current login credentials, and help you set up any required new service provider accounts.
 We’ll also add ourselves as administrators to your accounts, so we can better manage the migration of your new site to your new host.